nkay28/nkay28.github.io/_pages/about.md

 <div style="text-align: justify">
 I'm a Data Scientist working in R&D with focus on Natural Language Processing (NLP) domain.
 I specialize in unstructured data, & prototyping, delivering proof of concept (POC) from inception to deployment.
 I received my Masters from <a href="https://www.cmu.edu/">Carnegie Mellon University</a>.
 I have worked as a Research Associate collaborating on projects from Defense Advanced Research Projects Agency (DARPA), Air Force Research Laboratory (AFLR) and Lockheed Martin.
 Currently, I work on infusing automated assistance in enterprise infrastructure to repurpose the workforce for more productivity and efficiency.
+As a Data Scientist, I have also collaborated on projects with federal organizations including NIH NINDS, VCE, VA and NOAA.

 Proficient with data pipeline, ELT, ML lifecycle, models & analytics, with strong statistical background.
 Also have experience with cloud and DevOps.